 This perennial plant produces some of the densest and darkest wood used in many industries.
 Ebonasea is part of the genus Diospyros which is a group of dark woods also typically referred to as Ebony.

 Malaysian Driftwood is commonly called Malaysian Blackwood or Ebony due to its trees being relatively dark in appearance.
 Blackwood is an evergreen tree and is considered one of the hardest softwoods used commercially.

 This driftwood is extremely favorable within the aquarium niche because of its looks, density, and slow rate of decay.
 Other industries find this wood valuable and can be found with use in flooring, furniture, and even sculptures.

 Diospyros Ebonasea is a very easy wood to identify.
 The dark contrast of ebony trees sets them apart from others.
 Blackwood will often exhibit a dark brown color with streaks of black flowing throughout the wood.
 In fact, some variations of the driftwood may appear so dark that it almost looks black entirely.

-Size and shapes will vary based on the particular specimen bought.
-Most driftwoods from Malaysia are usually found to be in the shapes of a whole or part tree trunk.
+Size and shape will vary based on the particular specimen bought.
+Most driftwood from Malaysia is usually found to be in the shape of a whole or part tree trunk.
 The sizes will typically range between 6 to 10 inches depending on the source.

 Malaysian Blackwood is indigenous to the forest of Malaysia.
 Other species of the Diospyros genus can be found around the world but will have a different set of characteristics.
 African Blackwood, a similar species within the ebony group, is a more brittle wood that looks and feels similar to Malaysian Blackwood.